Witnesses say the man yelled his Frappuccino order before hiding in the bathroom for about half an hour; he left before police showed up

-Police say a 15-year-old boy has been arrested in connection with a parking lot attack caught on video in Memphis
+Police say a Manhattan man has been arrested in connection with the death of a 46-year-old man found dead in a bathtub

 Nina Pham arrived at National Institutes of Health Clinical Center near Washington just before midnight

 Randy Mark Yager, 58, was apprehended Wednesday near Rosarito, Baja California, Mexico

 Michael Dunn was convicted of first-degree murder for opening fire into a car full of teenagers, killing 17-year-old Jordan Davis

 Family members often serve as caregivers for the tens of millions of elderly Americans who aren't rich or poor enough to obtain necessary long-term care

 A glance at the stories stemming from the new U.S. cases and news from overseas

 Cuts in public health budgets have hampered efforts to fight Ebola, and each party says the other is to blame